GODcoin/godcoin/README.md

 ## What is GODcoin?

 GODcoin is the official currency of Christ.
-There are two types of digital tokens, gold and silver, which can be exchanged for physical gold and silver.
+GODcoin is backed by physical gold assets.
+The digital token name is represented as GRAEL.

 For more information see the [whitepaper](https://godcoin.gold/whitepaper).